Temporal Knowledge Question Answering via Abstract Reasoning Induction: Experiment

 \subsection{Implementation Details}

 We use \texttt{gpt-3.5-turbo-0613} as our LLM (More experiments and analyses of other LLMs can be found in Section~\ref{sec:other_llm}).
-We configured the LLM to access and investigate a corpus of 200 historical reasoning pathway samples, with the maximum reasoning path length set to 5, and the number of historical path categories fixed at 10.
-Owing to the vast size of the test set, which comprises over 50,000 question-answer pairs, we employ a stratified sampling approach for evaluation, extracting a subset of 200 questions from the test set for each iteration.
-In our evaluation, we compared several baseline methods, including the traditional TKGQA models and LLM-based models.
-To better compare the effects of our model, we replicate some LLM-based methods. (see Appendix~\ref{sec:tkgqa_baselines} for details)
+We configure the LLM to access and investigate a corpus of 200 historical reasoning samples, with the maximum length of reasoning path set to 5, and the number of historical path categories fixed at 10.
+Due to the vast size of the test set, which comprises more than 50,000 question-answer pairs, we employ a stratified sampling approach for evaluation, extracting a subset of 200 questions from the test set for each iteration.
+In our evaluation, we compare several baseline methods, including the traditional TKGQA models and LLM-based models (see Appendix~\ref{sec:tkgqa_baselines} and \ref{sec:datasets} for more details).